MyRetroStore/RetroRomTester/README.md

 - Set CE pins (active low or high) - Commodore MOS released multiple versions of the 2332 and 2364 EPROMs with different active low/high CE pins.
 - To display ROM contents set ReadOnly to true

-Once the code has been uploaded insert the chip (Remove power before inserting ROM) and open the serial monitor set to 115200 baud.
+Once the code has been uploaded insert the chip (Remove power before inserting the ROM) and open the serial monitor set to 115200 baud.

 Program will run and compare the md5 hash of the ROM under test, or display the contents of the ROM.

 ![Serial Output](https://github.com/MyRetroStore/RetroRomTester/blob/main/software/serial-output.png?raw=true)